Matthias Schirn: Research

 Schirn has made contributions to the philosophy of language and epistemology and is best known for his work on Frege’s logic and philosophy of mathematics as well as on Hilbert’s metamathematics and related issues in the history and philosophy of logic and the foundations of mathematics.
-Concerning Frege’s philosophy of mathematics, Schirn has more recently focused and published on the introduction of logical objects by means of second-order abstraction principles, their logical, semantic and epistemological nature, the problem of referential indeterminacy of abstract singular terms to which those principles give rise in a Fregean context, the foundations of real analysis and of geometry and last but not least on some aspects of neo-logicism.
+Concerning Frege’s philosophy of mathematics, Schirn has more recently focused and published on the introduction of logical objects by means of second-order abstraction principles, their logical, semantic and epistemological nature, the problem of referential indeterminacy of abstract singular terms to which those principles give rise in a Fregean context, cross-sortal identity claims, the foundations of cardinal arithmetic, of real analysis and of geometry, platonism and mathematical creation, identity and the cognitive value of logical equations and last but not least on some aspects of neo-logicism.
 He is currently preparing the publication of two books in English on Frege’s logic and philosophy of mathematics.
 In a series of articles co-authored by Karl-Georg Niebergall, Niebergall and Schirn presented Hilbert’s finitist proof-theoretic approach in a new light by paying close attention to the development of his metamathematical work in the period 1922-1939 and by using the logical resources of modern proof theory.
 One important result of their published work is that Peano Arithmetic proves its own consistency indirectly in one step and that recursively enumerable extensions of QF-IA (QF = quantifier free — IA = induction axiom) likewise prove their own consistency indirectly in one step.
 Schirn and Niebergall are also known for their analysis of Hilbert’s extensions of the finitist point of view in the light of Gödel’s incompleteness theorems and their attempted refutation of W. W. Tait’s widely accepted thesis that all finitist reasoning is primitive recursive (W.W.
 Tait, ‘Finitism’, Journal of Philosophy 78, 524-46).
 In recent years, Schirn has published more work on Hilbert’s metamathematics, for example, ‘The Finite and the Infinite: On Hilbert’s Formalist Approach Before and After Gödel’s Incompleteness Theorems’ in Logique et Analyse 62 (2019), 1-34.